theforeman/foreman_fog_proxmox/README.md

 * Fork this github repo.
 * Clone it on your local machine
-* Install foreman v1.17.3 on your machine:
+* Install foreman v1.17.3 or later on your machine:

 ```shell
 git clone https://github.com/theforeman/foreman